SingleManTH/agiletoolkit.org/docs/core/working-with-objects.md

     $form = $page->add('Form');

     $grid->setModel('User');        // Uses class Model_User
-    $form->setModel($grid->model);  // Uses the same object
+    $form->setModel($grid->model);  // Reuses the same model object

-This syntax allows classes to redeﬁne `setModel()` so they can, for example, bind the Model to a UI component.
-When calling `setModel()` on a View you can specify a second argument, which is list of the Model ﬁelds to be used.
+Some views will customize `setModel()` and perform additional tasks when setting a model.
+For example - `Grid` will import some columns from the model automatically.
+You can control which columns are added by specifying a second argument.

 ## Adding Controllers with setController()

-You can use `setController('Foo')` as a shortcut for `add('Controller_Foo')``.
+You can use `setController('Foo')` as a shortcut for `add('Controller_Foo')`.
 The argument can be a Controller name or an existing Controller object.
+Additionally setController will also initialize objects `controller` property.
+While you can call setController multiple times, the property will point to the last controller you used.

 ## Chaining Object Methods